G-Pereira/greenmobi-bms/README.md

 - Popular and easy to source connectors are used (JST PH, screw terminals, etc) even if in most end uses it would be better to have weatherproof panel connectors.
 - SMD packages optimized for JLC assembly or PnP on premises (down to 0402 passives).
-- Daisychaining multiple AFEs and ESD protection are targeted to a second iteration of the design.
+- Up to 32S supported.

 Here it is a block diagram of the design: